hoodiehq/hoodie/README.md

  alt="The Low-Profile Dog Hoodie Mascot" title="The Low-Profile Dog Hoodie Mascot" align="right" /></a>

-Hoodie lets you build apps [without _thinking_ about the backend](http://nobackend.org/) and makes sure that they work great [independent of connectivity](http://offlinefirst.org/).
+Hoodie lets you build apps [without _thinking_ about the backend](http://nobackend.org/) and makes sure that they work with great [independent of connectivity](http://offlinefirst.org/).

 This is Hoodie’s main repository.
 It starts a server and serves the client API.
 Read more about [How the Hoodie server works](server).